ahgraber/homelab-gitops-k3s/kubernetes/apps/cnpg-system/README.md

 ## Cluster & Backups

-S3-compatible storage can be used as a live WAL backup.
+Local storage is used by default; S3-compatible storage can be used as a live WAL backup.
-Since the native PVC/PV is using k8s-local local-path, the backup should use NAS-based s3.

-An example of a db deployment can be found in [_example-db](_example-db/)

 ## Restore